ioBroker/ioBroker.nightscout/README.md

 **Remember that cloud access and local access require different API secrets!**

 ### In client mode
-You need a running nightscout server instance, and it's API accessible via http or https.
+You need a running nightscout server instance, and its API is accessible via http or https.

 ## Use cases